Brain Fog and Eating Disorders: Why You Can’t Think Clearly (and How to Fix It)

 • Mental fatigue

-Brain fog is not a personal failure—it’s a biological response to starvation.
+Brain fog is not a personal failure.
+It is a biological response to inadequate nourishment [7,8].

 Common Signs of Brain Fog in Eating Disorders